SaebyeolShin/Climate_technology_classification/readme.md

 ```bash
 bash run.sh
 ```
-Due to the large file size, only the code and material for middle classification are attached.
+Due to the large file size, only the code and material for middle-category are attached.
-Just download train.csv and test.csv from [link](https://drive.google.com/drive/folders/1DXJkhQr3Eybut7XrBgjBt-GM3apNoWHM) and then put them in data_s and data_j/original/.
+Download train.csv and test.csv from [link](https://drive.google.com/drive/folders/1DXJkhQr3Eybut7XrBgjBt-GM3apNoWHM) and then put them in data_s and data_j/original/.

 ============================================================================